CS157A-Team18/CS157A-Team18/README.md

 - The website will provide a form for users to fill in their information.
 The form requires first name, last name, email address, password and confirm password.
 - Users must provide complete information in order to proceed with the operation.
 - The system will check whether the information that is provided by the user existing in the database.
+- The system will confirm the password is correct for a user account.

 2. Manage account.
 - Users will be able to change their information; such as email address, password but not their username.